Mark Breading is a Partner at ReSource Pro Consulting.

 How did your organization’s digital plans and investments change over the course of 2020?
 Did they speed up, slow down, reorient, or stay the same?
 For property and casualty insurers, the answer is all of the above.

-Throughout 2020, Strategy Meets Action tracked changes to personal and commercial lines insurers’ budgets and plans through surveys and our ongoing work with insurers around digital transformation.
+Throughout 2020, ReSource Pro Consulting tracked changes to personal and commercial lines insurers’ budgets and plans through surveys and our ongoing work with insurers around digital transformation.
 In this blog, we’ll dive into the big themes we discovered.

 Personal lines accelerated, but later slowed